 In previous years many Louisville-area grants have been between $10,000 and $100,000.
 Past support has gone to the Boys & Girls Club in Louisville, the Cabbage Patch Settlement House, the Canaan Community Development Corporation, and the Arts & Cultural Events Foundation.
 See a full list of past grantees here.

-The foundation has been valued at about $145 million, and it has given out well over $105 million in grants since its inception.
-It gives out about five percent of its total assets each year.
+The foundation has been valued at about $145 million, and it has made well over $105 million in grants since its inception.
+It distributes about five percent of its total assets each year.
 This funder is very open to new ideas—in fact, about 30 percent of grants go to new initiatives each year.

 Before her death, Mrs. Gheen selected friends to serve as trustees for the foundation.
 There are six trustees now.
 Also, there are four staff members at the foundation: a chair/CEO, a president/treasurer, a secretary, and a grants administrator.
 The foundation’s address is 401 West Main Street, Suite 705, Louisville, Kentucky, 40202.